The African American Experience

 African Americans have been part of Pennsylvania’s story from the beginning.
 We spoke with author Cooper Wingert about slavery in the south central region in the 18th and early 19th centuries and why it continued to thrive there even as it died out in the eastern part of the state.

 Samuel Black, the director of African American Programs at the Heinz History Center, joined us to talk about how the Great Migration impacted Pittsburgh.
 During the Great Migration more than 6 million African Americans moved from the South to the North and West with many thousands settling in the Pittsburgh region.
 They worked in steel mills, started business, ran newspapers, and played jazz.

-Learn more about the lives and influence of African Americans in Pennsylvania Sunday nights at 6 PM on cable and the PCN Select streaming service.
+Learn more about the lives and influence of African Americans in Pennsylvania on demand with the PCN Select streaming service.